dayan9265/climate-change-awereness-pandemic/README.md

 > Could it be that it questioned society on its relationship to mobility and its impact on society?

-In fact, the impact on air population was immediately visible and revealed our impact on the air quality.
+In fact, the impact on air population was immediately visible and [revealed our impact on the air quality](https://www.pnas.org/doi/10.1073/pnas.2006853117) (Venter,Aunan,Chowdhury, Lelieved 2020).

+Moreover, as shown in ‘Sudden Attention Shifts on Wikipedia During the COVID-19 Crisis’, there was an increased number of Wikipedia searches, correlating with an increased time spent at home for specific countries.
+We can thus hypothesize that the population turned to Wikipedia as a source of information, and that the number of Wikipedia page views can reflect the population’s interest during the pandemic.

 `graph_air`